HumanCellAtlas/data-store/README.md

 outside of AWS.
 Run `scripts/create_config_aws_event_relay_user.py` to create an AWS IAM user with the appropriate restricted access policy.
 This script also creates the user access key and stores it in an AWS Secrets Manager store.

+#### User Authorization Configuration
+The following environment variables must be set to enable user authentication.

+* OIDC_AUDIENCE must be populated with the3 expected JWT (Jave web token) audience.
+* OPENID_PROVIDER is the expected JWT
+* OIDC_GROUP_CLAIM is the JWT claim that specifies the group the users belongs to.

+`authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint with will return a valid JWT.

 #### Daemons